galaktor/raph.es/content/about.md

 +++
 I am Raphael.
 Most people call me Raph.
 The blog contains stuff I think about.

-What you'll find on this page are strictly *my own* personal opinions (not my employers'; yadda yadda).
+What you'll find on this page are strictly *my own* personal opinions (*not* my employers' views, yadda yadda).
+Raw.
 Ranty.
 Biased.
-Typos.
+Partially incomplete.
+With typos.
 Not always clearly structured.
 Mostly without statistically significant evidence.
 Get over it.

-With that out of the way, I do try to structure my thoughs so that they are somewhat readable.
+With that out of the way, I do try to structure my thoughts so that they are somewhat readable.
 Maybe one or two bits of useful knowledge are hidden in there, too.
 Do have a look around.

 Constructive feedback is always welcome!
-Sometimes I might even listen to it. :-)
+Sometimes I might even listen.
+You can find ways to contact me at the bottom of the site.

-{{% fig caption="tl;dr" %}}
+{{% fig caption="tl;dr raph" %}}
 {{% img class="inline" src="/img/about_raph_thumb.jpeg" alt="Accomplishments makes me happy." link="/img/about_raph.jpeg" %}}
 {{% clear %}}
 * **father**&nbsp;&nbsp;&nbsp;of children
 * **citizen**&nbsp;&nbsp;of earth
 * **disciple**&nbsp;of science
 * **eater**&nbsp;&nbsp;&nbsp;&nbsp;of bacon
+* **addict**&nbsp;&nbsp;&nbsp;of coffee
 * **crafter**&nbsp;&nbsp;of software
 * **herder**&nbsp;&nbsp;&nbsp;of cats
 * **router**&nbsp;&nbsp;&nbsp;of electrons